 There is a lot of varying data out there about how often to post to Pinterest, but it seems there is a general consensus that it is less strict than other social channels.

 The team at Ahalogy, a Pinterest marketing platform, said they have seen the best results when pinning 15 - 30 times spread throughout the day.
-If you are producing quality content, and have the time, then why not share it as much as you like?
-Remember, not all of those pins needs to be yours.
+If your business is producing quality content and has the time, then why not share it as much as you like?
+Remember, not all of those pins need to be from your business.
 You can be repinning others’ pins as well.

 Also, Pinterest has reported that different categories perform better on certain days of the week.
 Here is a look at their infographic.